prometheus/docs/content/docs/specs/native_histograms.md

 implementation of instrumentation libraries (but not restated in this section!).

+The actual instrumentation API for histograms does not change for native histograms.
+Both classic histograms and native histograms receive observations in the same way (with subtle differences concerning exemplars, see next paragraph).
+Instrumentation libraries can even maintain a classic and a native version of the same histogram and expose them in parallel so that the scraper can choose which version to ingest (see the section about [exposition formats](#exposition-formats) for details).
+The user chooses whether to expose classic and/or native histograms via configuration settings.

+Exemplars for classic histograms are usually tracked by storing and exposing the most recent exemplar for each bucket.
+As long as classic buckets are defined, an instrumentation library MAY expose the same exemplars for the native version of the same histogram, as long as each exemplar has a timestamp.
+(In fact, a scraper MAY use the exemplars provided with the classic version of the histogram even if it is otherwise only ingesting the native version, see details in the [exposition formats](#exposition-formats) section.)
+However, a native histogram MAY be assigned any number of exemplars, and an instrumentation library SHOULD use this liberty to meet the best practices for exemplars as described in the [exposition formats](#exposition-formats) section.

 An instrumentation library SHOULD offer the following configuration parameters for native histograms following standard schemas.
 Names are examples from the Go library – they have to be adjusted to the idiomatic style